duot/lru-cache/README.md

 # LRU-Cache

-This is a simple in-memory implementation of LRU-cache using a hash.
+This is a simple in-memory implementation of LRU-cache using a hash and a doubly linked list.